nunchistudio/blacksmith/documentation/introduction/what/overview.md

 - **REST API:** The Enterprise Edition comes with a REST API so organizations can bring data platform information as well as historical and real time events / jobs into third-party applications.
-- **Server health-checks:** Instead of using the Standard adapters, organizations can switch to the Enterprise Edition of the gateway and scheduler to add these services to their service mesh.
-More details about adapters in the next guide.
+- **Server health-checks:** Organizations can switch to the Enterprise Edition to add Blacksmith services into their service mesh.
 - **Distributed environments:** Blacksmith applications can be deployed in distributed and high-available environments.
 By using a distributed lock mechanism, we ensure strong data consistency and stronger fault-tolerance across nodes.